What is a Not followed error?

-This category lists URLs that Google was unable to completely follow, along with some information as to why.
+Not followed errors lists URLs that Google could not completely follow, along with some information as to why.
 Here are some reasons why Googlebot may not have been able to follow URLs on your site:

 - Use Fetch as Google to see exactly how your site appears to Google.